eProsima/DDS-Router/docs/rst/use_cases/vulcanexus_cloud.rst

 and a :ref:`WAN Participant <user_manual_participants_wan>` that will play the client role in the discovery process of remote participants (see `Discovery Server <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/discovery_server.html>`_).

-After having acknowledged each other’s existence through (multicast) `Simple Discovery <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/simple.html>`_, the local participant will start receiving messages published by the talker ROS node, and will then forward them to the WAN participant.
-Following, these messages will be sent through a UDP tunnel with another WAN participant hosted on a
+After having acknowledged each other’s existence through `Simple DDS discovery mechanism <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/simple.html>`_
+(mutlicast communcation), the local participant will start receiving messages published by the ROS 2 talker node, and will then forward them to the WAN participant.
+Following, these messages will be sent to another participant hosted on a
-|k8s| pod as destination.
+|k8s| cluster to which it connects via WAN communication over UDP/IP.

 Following is a representation of the above-described scenario: